Time signal

 A time signal is a visible, audible, mechanical, or electronic signal used as a reference to determine the time of day.

 Church bells or voices announcing hours of prayer gave way to automatically operated chimes on public clocks; however, audible signals (even signal guns) have limited range.
 Busy seaports used a visual signal, the dropping of a ball, to allow mariners to check the chronometers used for navigation.
 The advent of electrical telegraphs allowed widespread and precise distribution of time signals from central observatories.
-Railways were among the first customers for time signals, which allowed synchronization of their operations over wide geographic areas.
+Railways were among the first customers for electrical time signals, which allowed synchronization of their operations over wide geographic areas.
 Dedicated radio time signal stations transmit a signal that allows automatic synchronization of clocks, and commercial broadcasters still include time signals in their programming.

 Today, global navigation satellite systems (GNSS) radio signals are used to precisely distribute time signals over much of the world.
 There are many commercially available radio controlled clocks available to accurately indicate the local time, both for business and residential use.
 Computers often set their time from an Internet atomic clock source.
 Where this is not available, a locally connected GNSS receiver can precisely set the time using one of several software applications.